Flourish Naturopathic now offers Video Telehealth and In Person Consults

-I have a thirst for new learning and constantly update and upgrade my skills and knowledge.
-A large portion of my continuing education centers around women’s health and pediatrics.
-I love when my patients come to me for help with preconception, fertility and pregnancy – it’s a time of life that I can relate to and enjoy working with.
-I am also totally fascinated by hormones, those tiny chemical messengers in our bodies that control so much.
+I love when my patients come to me for hormonal health from menstrual concerns to preconception, fertility, pregnancy, perimenopause and menopause.
+I love to talk about hormones!
+I am totally fascinated by those tiny chemical messengers in our bodies that control so much.
 We are so complex!

 There are many ways a person might find the healing that they seek, the art of what I do is to help to find which road will be best for each individual.
 I try to listen carefully, and see each person for the unique being they are.
 I try to keep the goals of the person I am working with at the forefront of my mind.
 Naturopathic medicine is a partnership between doctor and patient.
 I know I have valuable knowledge about health and wellness to share but I also have a respect for my patient’s own feeling about what is best for them.